syntevo/docs/src/SmartGit/Manual/GUI/Log.md

 - To view the history of a single file within the repository, select the file in the **Files View** before invoking the **Log** command.
   If the file is not visible in the **Files View**, either adjust the file table's filter settings (on its top right), or enter the name of the file in the search field above the file table.

+### Following Copies in File Logs

+File Logs follow detected renames by default.
+When the displayed history reaches a commit where the file was added, SmartGit displays the `[Copied?]` link.
+This does not mean that SmartGit has determined the file was copied.
+It indicates that copy detection has not been performed for this added file.

+Click `[Copied?]` to rerun the File Log with copy detection enabled.
+SmartGit searches the parent tree for a similar pre-existing file and, if it finds one, continues the history from that possible source.
+Git does not record copy provenance, so this result is based on similarity detection and may not reflect the file's actual origin.
+Copy detection can significantly increase the time needed to open a File Log.
+To enable it by default, set the `log.file.followCopies` low-level property to `true` in **Preferences**, **Low-Level Properties**.

+## Invoking a Log

 A *root* Log can be invoked from other places in SmartGit as well:

 - In the **Branches View** (just in the **Working Tree Window**), you can right-click on a branch and select **Log** to open the Log for the selected branch.